Looking to buy an NDR Solution? Get Free Guide and choose the best one

 Data Encryption

 A useful trick to keep data safe from unwanted usage is to encrypt it securely both in transit and at endpoints.
-Comprehensive encryptions guarantee that a hacker cannot decipher and misuse the data, even if it is intercepted or captured.
+Comprehensive data encryptions guarantee that a hacker cannot decipher and misuse the data, even if it is intercepted or captured.
 The organization should implement encryption protocols and keep improving its practices before it loses pace with evolving threats.

 Fidelis Network Detection and Response (NDR)